-It is expected that recall of the entire ICANN Board will rarely, if ever, occur.
+It is expected that recall of the entire ICANN Board would rarely, if ever, occur.
 Should it occur, however, there must be a Board immediately in place to serve as a fiduciary caretaker for ICANN until an election can be held for Replacement Board Directors.

-As previewed above, in the event that the threshold is met for a recall of the entire Board, simultaneous with that vote, directors to serve on the Interim Board will be selected automatically as the group of candidates that each SO and AC was required to provide by the end of the Discussion Period, and the Interim Board would replace the ICANN Board upon the determination of the voting results.
+As previewed above, in the event that the threshold is met for a recall of the entire Board, simultaneous with that vote, directors to serve on the Interim Board will be selected automatically.
+The Interim Board will consist of the group of candidates that each SO and AC was required to provide by the end of the Discussion Period, and it would replace the ICANN Board upon the threshold being met.

-In addition, the NomCom will amend its processes so as to be able to supply two candidates to serve on such an Interim Board if required (such candidates to be confirmed by the NomCom each year at the time of ICANN’s AGM, and to be available for service on an Interim Board or if required due to community recall of an individual director, until the date of the next AGM).
+In addition, the NomCom will amend its processes so as to be able to supply two candidates to serve on such an Interim Board if required (such candidates to be confirmed by the NomCom each year at the time of ICANN’s Annual General Meeting, and to be available for service on an Interim Board or if required due to community recall of an individual director, until the date of the next Annual General Meeting).
+The NomCom would only name such directors to serve on the Interim Board should a vote to recall the Board succeed.

 Due to its short term, this Interim Board is not subject to the diversity requirements that apply to the ICANN Board generally.

-Since the President serves on the Board by virtue of his or her executive position and is not subject to election/selection , recall of the entire Board would not affect the President’s position either as President or as a director serving on the ICANN Board.
+Since the President serves on the Board by virtue of his or her executive position and is not subject to the usual election/selection processes, recall of the entire Board would not affect the President’s position either as President or as a director serving on the ICANN Board.

 The Bylaws shall provide that the Interim Board will be in place only so long as required for the selection/election process for the Replacement Board and in no event longer than [120 days].